jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Something interesting (for me) :
 Thanks to the ooRexx implementation of address (some commands are intercepted and executed in the ooRexx process), you can change the current directory as if you were in a "real" shell.
+[JLF jul 04, 2015]
+Unfortunately, that doesn't work when you use an alias to change of directory.
+Now getting the current directory of the child process after each execution of a command, and change the  current directory of the parent (ooRexxShell) accordingly.

 Example (Windows) :